Brown snake bites first aid guide in Adelaide

 As temperatures rise in Adelaide, our slithery neighbours become more active.
 Yes, there are snakes in Adelaide - particularly the Eastern Brown snake, one of Australia's most venomous species.
 Whether you're hiking in the Adelaide Hills or gardening in your backyard, or even playing golf, knowing how to handle snake bites could save a life.

-Brown Snakes in Adelaide
+Brown snakes in Adelaide

 Eastern Brown Snakes are our most common snake species found in Adelaide.
 There are several species of brown snakes around Australia.
 They are responsible for most bite fatalities in this country.